-- 1. According to the NS constitution a student must have attended Marathon High School for at least one semester. - 2.
+- According to the NS constitution a student must have attended Marathon High School for at least one semester - 2.
 Membership is only for qualified sophomores, juniors, and seniors. - 3.
-A cumulative GPA is used for determining scholastic eligibility and is based on GPA at the end of the previous semester. - a.
-Seniorsb.
-Juniors3.25 c.
+A cumulative GPA is used for determining scholastic eligibility and is based on GPA at the end of the previous semester.

+a.
+Seniors 3.25b.
+Juniors 3.5c.
 Sophomores 3.75